Ratstail91/Toy/game-engine/game-engine.md

 A series of libraries are provided to allow Toy to interface and control the engine.
 In addition, the libraries stored within Toy's `repl/` directory are also available (see the main page for the list).

-During startup, the script named `init.toy` in the root of the scripts directory is executed.
+During startup, the script named `init.toy` in the the assets/scripts directory is executed.
 This file can be used to configure input mappings, as well as initializing the window and node tree.

-TODO: Complete the rest of this page

-# Engine API
+* Engine Library

-The engine API is for controlling the core of the engine directly.

-## initWindow(caption: string, width: int, height: int, fullscreen: bool)

-This function initializes the game's window, as well as specifying it's dimensions and properties.
-There is only one window - calling this multiple times is a fatal error.
-Also, the game's loop will simply not run if the window hasn't been initialized.

-## loadRootNode(fname: string)

-TODO

-## getRootNode(): opaque

-TODO

-# Node API
+* Node Library

-The node API is for controlling individual nodes.

-TODO

-# Input API
+* Input Library

-The input API is for mapping different interface devices to different "event" names - currently only the keyboard inputs can be mapped this way, but more devices may be added in the future - thus, the input API was separated into a separate library from the engine proper.

-TODO

-# Box C API

-TODO
+* Music Library
+* Sound Library